ethereumclassic/ethereumclassic.github.io/content/teams/intro.en.md

 This page contains a selection of the prominent teams who are actively contributing to the ETC ecosystem.

 ETC is growing and now is a great time to get involved in an important and unique blockchain project!
 If you'd like to contribute, a good place to start is to reach out to one of the teams below.
-You can also join our [discord channel](https://discordapp.com/invite/HW4GckH).
+You can also join the [discord channel](https://discordapp.com/invite/HW4GckH).